Tātua

 The tātua is a traditional Māori belt which main purpose is to carry objects or arms.
-Several forms of tātuas serve different functions.
+Several forms of tātua serve different functions.

 Etymology

-"Tātua" is a Māori-language word meaning "belt".
+"Tātua" is a Māori language word meaning "belt".

 Traditional use

 Māori warriors were famously known for wearing only a maro (kilt) and a tātua during battle.
-Traditional tātuas are made of harakeke (flax) and used to carry tools or weapons.
-It sits across the abdomen and can be passed on from generation to generation.
+Traditional tātua are made of harakeke (flax) and used to carry tools or weapons.
+A tātua sits across the abdomen and can be passed on from generation to generation.

-Tātua kotaras are broad plaited belts used as a defence against spears in the period before a mortal combat.
+Tātua kotara are broad plaited belts used as a defence against spears in the period before a mortal combat.